GenieFramework/Genie.jl/docs/content/Working_with_Genie_apps/index.md

 On Windows it's similar to macOS and Linux, but dedicated Windows scripts, `repl.bat` and `server.bat` are provided inside the project folder, within the `bin/` folder (so for our example, `MyGenieApp/bin/`).
 Double click them or execute them in the os shell to start an interactive REPL session or a server session, respectively, as explained in the previous paragraphs.

+---
+**HEADS UP**

+The recommended way to load an app is via the `bin/repl` command.
+It will correctly start the Julia process and start the app REPL with all the dependencies loaded with just one command.

+---

 ### Juno / Jupyter / other Julia environment

 First, make sure that you `cd` into your app's project folder.